 Building a fire is something to be taken quite seriously and since we are talking about the basics, remember, never build your fire indoors, except in a real fireplace.
 Every winter, dozens of people die of carbon monoxide poisoning due to indoor heating with charcoal briquettes.
 When that happens, the victims simply go to sleep and never wake up.
-The point being that outdoors confined to a fireproof area or in a real fire place is where fire belongs, period.
+The point being that outdoors confined to a fireproof area or in a real fireplace is where fire belongs, period.

 That said, the first step and some would say the most important step to having a good fire is getting it started.
-You can purchase a variety of fire-starting tools ranging from waterproof matches to Bics to all sorts of pre-package tinder, but for Prepper types, nothing beats the reliability of a simple magnesium flint and steel (I like the Swedish Firesteel).
+You can purchase a variety of fire-starting tools ranging from waterproof matches to Bics to all sorts of pre-packaged tinder, but for Prepper types, nothing beats the reliability of a simple magnesium flint and steel (I like the Swedish Firesteel).

 One of the oldest and more reliable methods to start a fire is to make some charcloth and have it ready to go in your survival kit.
 Charcloth you say?
 What the heck is that?
-Well to be honest, most city-dwellers have no clue what it is, how to make it, and even less how to use it.
-I know that until three years ago, I did not have a clue.
+Well, to be honest, most city-dwellers have no clue what it is, how to make it, and even less how to use it.
+I know that three years ago, I did not have a clue.

 But no worries.
-Here is everything you need to know about making your own charcloth.
+Here is everything you need to know about making your own char cloth.

 1. You begin by finding a pair of old jeans that you’ve ripped and patched for the last time.
 You’ll cut patches of the fabric just the right size to lay flat inside an empty Altoid can.

 2. Once you’ve about filled the can up, you make a small nail hole on both the top and the bottom of the tin.

 3. The next time you have your BBQ fired up, toss in the denim filled Altoid can and let it cook for 20 minutes or so.